oufuzhao/CLIB-FIQA/README.md

 ## Acknowledgements
 ####
 This code is primarily based on the implementation of [CLIP-Pytorch](https://github.com/openai/CLIP).
-It draws inspiration from [LIQE](https://github.com/zwx8981/LIQE) as well.
+It draws inspiration from [CR-FIQA](https://github.com/fdbtrs/CR-FIQA/tree/main) and [LIQE](https://github.com/zwx8981/LIQE) as well.
 We express our gratitude to the authors for their exceptional contributions and valuable works.